-After all, business plan templates have changed over the years, and what lenders and investors expect now is different than it was even just 10 years ago.
+After all, business plans have changed over the years, and what lenders and investors expect now is different than it was even just 10 years ago.

 That’s why we’re sharing our investor-approved business plan template.
 This template has been used by universities such as Princeton and Babson to teach entrepreneurs how to start businesses.
 It’s also been used by over 500,000 businesses to write business plans for bank loans, venture capital and angel investments, business expansion, and even business sales.

 It’s a proven template that works and will help you get a jump-start right away, saving you critical time and making the business planning process much easier.